 - Do not use street drugs as they can have compounds that depress your breathing.

 - Do not take Ativan if you have suicidal thoughts or suffer from depression.

 - Older patients may experience more potent effects while taking Ativan, including drowsiness.

 - Discuss Ativan use with your physician if you are taking or plan to take opioid medications.
 These include medications such as Demerol, morphine, tramadol, oxycodone, and methadone.
 The combination of these with Ativan can cause life-threatening conditions.

 - Avoid tobacco products as these can reduce Ativan’s effects.

 Your doctor must be aware of all the medications, vitamins, herbal products, and other substances you are taking.
 Your Ativan dosage might have to be modified if any other drugs are present in your system.
 Remember to always notify your doctor when you have stopped using a medication or have started a new one.

 Overcoming Ativan Misuse and Getting Help

-The first step to take if you’re looking to discontinue using Ativan is to speak to your physician.
+If you’re looking to discontinue using Ativan, the first step to take is to speak to your physician.
 Even if you are taking Ativan exactly as prescribed, you have the potential to develop a physical dependence.
 Discontinuing Ativan abruptly can cause life-threatening emergencies and can increase the risk of experiencing seizures while you’re on the withdrawal transition.

-As you stop using Ativan, you should be carefully monitored by medical professionals as the drug is slowly and gradually detoxed from the body until it is completely tapered off.
+As you stop using Ativan, medical professionals should carefully monitor you as the drug is slowly and gradually detoxed from the body until it is completely tapered off.
 If you need help, you can find it through our outpatient treatment program at Granite Recovery Centers.